MRN-Code/beautifulcodeClient/README.md

 cd beautifulcodeClient
 sudo ./install.sh
 ```
+after installation, you may remove this repo from your machine (all necessary files are copied elsewhere

 Updating:
 clone new copy of this repo/gist, or update an existing one and run the following command from inside the beautifulcodeClient dir.